Cedar Park, Texas

 See below for what you can do to improve Cedar Park’s water.

-- Use Berkey filters with activated carbon to filter out 16 of the 19 contaminants in your drinking water.
+- Use Berkey filters with activated carbon to filter out the majority of contaminants in Cedar Park’s drinking water.

 - These are more expensive than pitchers to purchase, but can be more effective.